 During an initial in-home consultation of approx. 1.5 hours, a professional organizer will meet with you to discuss your organizing needs, assess your space, learn your vision and offer you solutions that are customized to suit your lifestyle

-The first step in creating an organized space is sorting through your items and keeping only what is useful to you.
+The first step in creating an organized space is sorting through your items and keeping only what is useful or meaningful to you.
 We will work with you to identify, remove, re-purpose, or dispose of unwanted items in an eco-conscious manner.
 Now that you are ready to get organized, we can assist you or we can take the lead on preparing a budget to suit your needs and together we will find a place for everything that you love.

 Moving Out: We can help you De-Clutter, De-Personalize & Stage your home using your own furniture and decor.